kbuckleys/spotirofi/README.md

 # To-do
 - Improve initial load times for menus at first run.
-- Search filtering is practically useless for some reason.
-Needs looking into.

 # But why only for spotify-player?
 While I could transition to Spotify's Web API for broader compatibility, there are plenty of drawbacks that come along with it: